immarianaas/pa-23/project/README.md

 ## What's done

 ### Idea
 We decided to build our project around the idea of comparing 2 different analysis techniques: semantic and syntactic.
+Our comparison was based on 3 metrics: **accuracy**, **performance** and **complexity**.
+We compare the benchmark of these two techniques for a tool that can generate a call graph.
+Furthermore, other techniques - such as concolic execution, and syntactic analysis through the use of regular expressions - are discussed.

 For a better idea of what we set up to do, the abstract of our report provides a good summary.

 > In this paper, we conduct a comparative analysis of two static approaches aimed at identifying dead code in